-The hertz’s fascination comes from the fact that it’s imbibed into a mix of agnostic, scientific and spiritual belief.
+The Hertz’s fascination comes from imbibing it into a mix of agnostic, scientific and spiritual beliefs.
 110 Hz is, for example, used in Buddhist and Hindu chambers; Neolithic stones ‘resonate’ through this ‘holy frequency’ – and stimulate a part of the brain, whose ‘fault’ is often the consequence of mental health conditions which often have genetic components.
-Releasing endorphins, the frequency induces the expression of the Cytokeratin 16 gene and Keratin 16, which in short, speeds up the wound healing process – or at least acts as a panacea for pain relief.
+Releasing endorphins, the frequency induces the expression of the Cytokeratin 16 gene and Keratin 16, which speeds up the wound healing process – or at least acts as a panacea for pain relief.

-Sound has positive effects on our brain.
+Sound has positive effects on our brains.
 But what about the rest of the body?
 Recent studies from Drexel University assert treatment with low-intensity ultrasound could help chronic wounds to heal.
-It could actually be possible, considering our bodies and cerebral cortex resonate as well, so it would only mean discovering the right frequency for each one of us – which helps the process of healing to be fast enough as to be considered a cure.
+It could actually be possible, considering our bodies and cerebral cortex resonate as well, so it would only mean discovering the right frequency for each one of us – which helps the healing process be fast enough to be considered a cure.
 And just as some claim it heals, conspiracy theorists claim the converse.

 The integrated 440Hz has allegedly been used for managing crowds and thought control, replacing the original and more ‘natural’ 435Hz (the one used by Torkom Ji) and 432Hz.
 Adopted in 1885 by the Italian government as the standardised frequency to tune all instruments in orchestras, to perform concerts homogeneously, 440Hz has felt to many as an unnatural, aggressive frequency conditioning subliminally people into a state of fear, irrationally chosen over the pure mathematical 432Hz – the natural frequency of the universe, being in relationship with the Phi, the Golden Ratio.